On the gap property of a linearized NLS operator: Introduction

-\begin{rem} As expected the spectral analysis requires some nontrivial information of the ground state $Q$.
-In order to minimize technicality at several places we adopt the approximate solution $\tilde Q$ in \cite{CHS} (which is remarkably close to $Q$ within $10^{-4}$) to extract some powerful point-wise estimates.
-It is possible to build other high-precision approximations of $Q$ with controlled error estimates.
-However we shall not dwell on this issue here. \end{rem}
+\begin{rem} As expected, some nontrivial information about the ground state $Q$ enters the spectral analysis.
+To minimize technical complications, we employ the approximate solution $\tilde Q$ from \cite{CHS} as a tool for extracting sharp pointwise estimates.
+The construction of alternative high-precision approximations of $Q$ with controlled and fully rigorous error estimates is certainly possible, but we shall not delve into this matter here. \end{rem}

+With the help of Theorem \ref{thMain}, we obtain the following full characterization of the spectrum of $L_\pm$.

+\begin{cor}[Full characterization of the spectrum of $L_{\pm}$] We have The edge $\lambda=1$ is not an eigenvalue or a resonance for either $L_+$ or $L_-$.
+For $L_+$ we have